AlexLee729/Arcane/README.md

 | Arcane 124M           | 10B         | 0.3036             | No   |
 | Arcane 124M           | 10B         | 0.3074             | Yes  |

+## Future Implementations

+We plan to expand Arcane with the following features:

+### Reinforcement Learning with Human Feedback (RLHF)
+Integrate RLHF to improve the model's performance by leveraging human feedback during training.
+This will help in refining the model's responses and making it more aligned with human expectations.

+### Proximal Policy Optimization (PPO)
+Implement PPO, a popular reinforcement learning algorithm, to optimize the policy of the model.
+This will enhance the model's ability to make decisions and generate more accurate and contextually appropriate responses.